alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

   // ...webpack config...
 ```

-Now with fallback content, _manifest.json_, and a _robots.txt_ served, it's time to tackle the real culprit of this section: the _service worker_.
+Now with fallback content, _manifest.json_, and a _robots.txt_ served, it's time to tackle the real culprit of the poor grade: the _service worker_.

 ### Service Worker